 Diamond Head crater is the first thing you see in Honolulu as you head towards landing at the airport.
 Hiking Diamond Head was on the top of my to-do list.
 I wasn’t planning on waking up as early as I did for this hike, but I’m glad Michelle and I were out the door by 5:46am.
 This is everything you need to know about hiking this famous trail.

 A Little History

 Diamond Head is probably O’ahu’s most recognizable landmark, it’s also known for its breathtaking views, and military history.
 The crater itself was formed about 300,000 years ago during a single explosive eruption.
 The trail to the summit was built in 1908 as apart of a coastal defense system.
 At the top, you’ll see bunkers and a lighthouse that was built in 1917 and used for navigation.
 Today, it is an incredibly popular tourist destination not only for the hike but for the reward at the top, the views.

-The trail is about 1.6 miles round trip.
-Depending on how full the path is, how fast you walk and how much time you spend admiring the views it can take a few hours so plan accordingly if you have other plans for the day.
+The trail is about 1.6 miles round trip, depending on how full the path is, how fast you walk and how much time you spend admiring the views it can take a few hours so plan accordingly if you have other plans for the day.

 You start your climb with numerous switchbacks going up the steep interior slope of the crater wall.
 The terrain is uneven dirt and rock so wear appropriate footwear.
-Next, is a set of steep concrete stairs, 74 to be exact.
-These stairs are no joke, take your time.
+You will soon reach a set of steep concrete stairs, 74 to be exact, take your time here these stairs are no joke.
 After the stairs you will have to go through a narrow lighted tunnel that is 225 feet long, this was probably my least favorite part.
 It can get incredibly claustrophobic, just take a deep breath and power through.